WMI/WMG_Tax/README.md

 ## Compatibility ##

-At the moment, this module has only been verified to work on Magento Enterprise 1.9 - it's possible that it will work on other Magento versions, however, initial indications after looking at Magento EC 1.6.1.0 are that it will not work without modification on the Magento 1.6 CE series.
+At the moment, this module has only been verified to work on Magento Enterprise 1.9 - it's possible that it will work on other Magento versions, however, initial indications after looking at Magento CE 1.6.1.0 are that it will not work without modification on the Magento 1.6 CE series.
 As Magento CE and Magento PE are investigated, we'll add branches into the repository specific for each version of Magento